Little Cy-Hawk 2022: Ames, City High to face off Friday

-The Little Cy-Hawk series debuted back in 2014, when the two teams met for the first time in the regular season.
+The series debuted back in 2014, when the two teams met for the first time in the regular season.
 Ames came away with the trophy after defeating City High 44-20.

 Iowa State also beat the Hawkeyes 20-17 that year thanks to a game-winning